Frequently Asked Questions

 Captain Michael Edwards, OAM – Co-Founder and Managing Director

 Michael is a Founding Director of Gascoyne Gateway Limited (GGL) and a major shareholder.
 He is a professional mariner with over 40 years’ worldwide experience in both naval and commercial operational leadership and management, driving innovation and efficiencies to achieve successful business outcomes.
 In the last 15 years, Michael’s technological and process innovation has delivered outstanding results in efficiency and commercial advantage to a major resources client in Western Australia.
-Michael is a major shareholder at Oropesa Port Management Pty Ltd.
+Michael is also a Director of Oropesa Port Management Pty Ltd.

 Denise Goldsworthy AO – Independent Non-Executive Chair

 Denise Goldsworthy AO is the founder and managing principal of Alternate Futures, which she established in October 2013 after a career with Rio Tinto and BHP Steel.
 She is also a non-executive director and advisor on research, technology and innovation.
-Ms Goldsworthy is Chair of ChemCentre WA, Gascoyne Gateway Limited and Navy Clearance Diver Trust; non-executive director of Export Finance Australia, Western Power and Leichhardt Industrials Pty Ltd; council member of Edith Cowan University; and member of the Commercialisation Advisory Board for Curtin University, the Cooperative Research Centres Advisory Committee and WA Defence Science Centre Advisory Board.
+Ms Goldsworthy is Chair of ChemCentre WA, Gascoyne Gateway Limited and the Navy Clearance Diver Trust (not for profit); non-executive director of Western Power and Leichhardt Industrials Pty Ltd; Chancellor of Edith Cowan University; and member of the Commercialisation Advisory Board for Curtin University, the Cooperative Research Centres Advisory Committee and WA Defence Science Centre Advisory Board.

 Who is funding the project?